The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Introduction

-Transport processes like viscosity also affect the development of instabilities and mixing.
-While non-magnetized, fully ionized plasmas are expected to be very viscous \citep{Spitzer_1962, Zeldovich_1967}, the effective viscosity is reduced in the presence of magnetic fields \citep{Braginskii_1965, Squire_2023} and plasma microinstabilities \citep{Schekochihin_2006, Kunz_2014}.
+Transport processes such as viscosity also affect the development of instabilities and mixing.
+Even though they are non-magnetized, fully ionized plasmas are expected to be very viscous \citep{Spitzer_1962, Zeldovich_1967} and the effective viscosity is reduced in the presence of magnetic fields \citep{Braginskii_1965, Squire_2023} and plasma microinstabilities \citep{Schekochihin_2006, Kunz_2014}.
 Therefore, the overall effect of viscosity in astrophysical systems is still under debate \citep{Zhuravleva_2019, Heinrich_2024, Marin-Gilabert_2024}.
 Although the net effective viscosity in astrophysical systems is not clear yet, it definitely influences the development of instabilities and turbulence \citep{Roediger_2013, Marin-Gilabert_2022}.
 In a similar way to magnetic fields, viscosity changes the mixing efficiency in multiphase systems.
 In this paper, we aim to study in detail these differences in turbulence.
-In particular, whether this might change the universal relation between turbulent velocity and cooling rate for inviscid TRMLs \citep{Fielding_2020, Tan_2021}.
+In particular, we consider whether this might impact the universal relation between turbulent velocity and cooling rate for inviscid TRMLs \citep{Fielding_2020, Tan_2021}.